Your puppy gleefully runs back to you…

 4. Use a long line until your recall is reliable

-Long lines can be lifesavers for recall.
+When you’re puppy recall training, long lines can be lifesavers.
 They provide a feeling of safety until your puppy can be trusted off-lead, or when we take them to places which might not be so safe to let them completely off and free.

 And yes, you can find our good guide on how to use a long line for recall training below.
 We know you can’t wait to read it.